friemen/aggregate/README.md

 function a default is provided.

-The er-config above is complete, but it's dangerous because any operation on a project might affect the whole database.
+The er-config above is complete, but it's dangerous because any operation on a project might affect surprisingly large chunks of data.
 So in order to just take the necessary relationships into account we can narrow the er-config down to support certain use cases.

 ```clojure
 (def manage-person-to-project-er